MicrosoftDocs/OData-docs/Odata-docs/connectedservice/getting-started.md

 **Applies To**: [!INCLUDE[appliesto-odataclient](../includes/appliesto-odataclient-v6.md)]

-OData Connected Serice is a Visual Studio extension that generates strongly-types C# and Visual Basic client code for a specified OData service.
+OData Connected Serice is a Visual Studio extension that generates strongly-typed C# and Visual Basic client code for a specified OData service.
 It generates a `DataServiceContext` class to interact with the service and CLR types for each entity type and complex type in the service model.

-The extension is available on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=laylaliu.ODataConnectedService) and supports Visual Studio 2019 and 2017.
+The extension is available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=laylaliu.ODataConnectedService) and supports Visual Studio 2019 and 2017.

 ## Creatig a sample client application using OData Connected Service

-In this sample we are goind to install the extension and use it to create a sample client application for the sample [TripPin](https://www.odata.org/blog/trippin-new-odata-v4-sample-service/) OData service.
+In this sample we are going to install the extension and use it to create a sample client application for the sample [TripPin](https://www.odata.org/blog/trippin-new-odata-v4-sample-service/) OData service.

 Open Visual Studio 2019 and create a new C# .Net Core project and call the project `ODataClientExample` (.Net Framework is also supported).

 Install the OData Connected Service extension by going to **Extensions** menu -> **Manage Extensions**.
-In the exensions window, search online for "OData Connected Service" and install it.
+In the Exensions window, search online for "OData Connected Service" and install it.

 ![OData Connected Service extension](../assets/2020-07-15-OCS-0-10-0-extension-download.png)